 'Disadvantage starts before birth and accumulates throughout life.
-Action to reduce health inequalities must start before birth and be mortality ceased with the onset of the financial crisis in 2008.
-The Social Mobility and Child Poverty Commission has estimated that by 2020 3.5 million children will be in absolute poverty, about 5 times the number needed to meet the Government's legal obligation to end child poverty.96 followed through the life of the child.
+Action to reduce health inequalities must start before birth and be followed through the life of the child.
 Only then can the close links between early disadvantage and poor outcomes throughout life be broken.'